CMSTrackingPOG/trackingDataMC/README.md

 #### Instructions for plotting

 Go to DQM/TrackingMonitorSource/test/Scripts.
-Here you have plotting scripts for each process, *_ZMM.C, *_ZEE.C, *ZeroBias.C
+Here you have plotting scripts for each process, *_ZMM.C, *_ZEE.C, *_ZeroBias.C, *_ZeroBias_K0*.C, *_ZeroBias_Lambda*.C

 edit filelist_run3_#NAME OF THE PROCESS.txt, Put data step2 file in *:Data* row and MC step2 file in *:MC* row.
 The *:Data* and *:MC* labels can also be modified to show different text in the plots (for example *:Data*->*:Data 2023C*)

-The *Histolist_run3.txt and *Profile_run3.txt can be modified to produce plots for different distributions (for example if some histograms are added to StandaloneTrackMonitor.cc)
+The *Histolist_run3.txt and *Profile_run3.txt can be modified to produce plots for different distributions (for example if some histograms are added to StandaloneTrackMonitor.cc or DQM/TrackingMonitor/src/V0Monitor.cc)

 ```
 root -b -l